 Throughout the pandemic, we have been working with our charity partners to help people off the streets and into hotels and other accommodation, providing food, clothing, medical supplies and other essentials.

-During the lockdown in spring, we placed a total of 266 rough sleepers in emergency accommodation, typically hotels and self-contained apartments, to keep them safe from the COVID-19 outbreak.
-Our outreach teams also helped hundreds more into hotels provided by the Greater London Authority.
+During the national lockdown in spring 2020, we placed a total of 266 people who were rough sleeping in emergency accommodation, typically hotels and studio apartments, to keep them safe from the COVID-19 outbreak.
+Our outreach teams also helped hundreds more into hotels and temporary accommodation supported through funding by the Ministry of Housing, Communities and Local Government and Westminster City Council.

 Everyone housed in emergency accommodation received 3 meals a day, thanks to the help of charity partners, The Passage and Connection at St Martin’s, and volunteers through Unity Works, who prepared thousands of meals and organised their delivery around the city.